phetsims/vector-addition/doc/implementation-notes.md

 manages creation and layering of Nodes related to vectors in the set.

 _Adding a vector_: When a vector icon in the toolbox is clicked, `VectorCreatorPanelSlot` creates a new vector and adds it to the associated `VectorSet`.
-It then delegates the of the vector's view to
-`VectorSetNode` (see `registerVector`).
+It then delegates creation of the vector's view to `VectorSetNode` (see `registerVector`).

 _Removing a vector_: When a vector is added, `VectorCreatorPanelSlot` creates closures that handle disposing of the vector when it's returned to the slot (see `animateVectorBackListener`) or